pyinat/pyinaturalist/docs/user_guide.md

 Rate limiting is applied to all requests so they stay within the rates specified by iNaturalist's [API Recommended Practices](https://www.inaturalist.org/pages/api+recommended+practices).

-If you want to customize these rate limits, you can make a [Session](https://docs.python-requests.org/en/latest/user/advanced/#session-objects) to use for API requests.
-The easiest way to do this is with {py:class}`.ClientSession`.
+You can modify these rate limits using {py:class}`.ClientSession`.
 For example, to reduce the rate to 50 requests per minute:

 ```python
 >>> from pyinaturalist import ClientSession, get_taxa